ricky-santos/apollo-electronics-trend-analysis/README.md

 *Available data only has refunds for purchases occuring up until July 2021 as no purchases made after that have refunds time-stamped befor the end of 2022.
 Refund losses account for 12% of sales up to July 2021.

  ## Recommendations:
-- Focusing on efficiency and prioritizing markeion
+ The pandemic bump was drastic and Apollo was not able to sustain its growth, but a few opportuninties could help the company push for the future.

-- Loyalty Program
+- There have been no new product offering introduced into the lineup since the Beats Soundsport Headphones and the Samsung Webcam in 2020.
+Laptops contribute to high sales dollars but highly priced items also have the highest return rates.
+The Apple Airpods were excellent performers given their relatively low return rates and high sales contributions.
-- Refund Policy
+- The Loyalty Program has been showing signs of improvement in 2022.
+Continuing the program would allow us to collect more data.
-- Product Prioritization
+- The refund window is unusually long and customers are taking advatage of it.
+If this policy is a marketing measure, perhaps consider reducinng the window significantly while still being generous to see how it impacts return rates and AOV.

 ### Notes on the Data
-- A marginal amount of orders had null purchase dates
+- A marginal amount of orders had null purchase dates.
-- refund dates only account for products purchsaed between 2019-2022.
+- Refund dates only account for products purchsaed between 2019-2022.